isabella232/advertising-cloud.en/help/dsp/inventory/on-demand-inventory-publishers-na.md

 ---
 title: On Demand Premium Inventory Publishers in North America
-description: On Demand Premium Inventory Publishers in North America
+description: See the available On Demand premium inventory publishers in North America.
+feature: inventory, On Demand inventory
 exl-id: 47136e55-aab9-4112-8317-1aafca0b1c49
 ---
 # On Demand Premium Inventory Publishers in North America